hokorobi/numbers.vim/bundle/vim-numbers/README.md

 This is a fork of the numbers.vim plugin originally developed by Mahdi Yusuf.
-The majority of the plugin codes have been rewritten, including bug fixes and an alternative approach to determine whether number column is needed.
+The majority of the plugin codes have been rewritten, including bug fixes and an alternative approach to determine whether a number column is needed.
 Manual toggle commands have been removed from the original plugin.

 This plugin alternates between relative numbering (`relativenumber`) and absolute numbering (`number`) for the active window depending on the current